Amine-te/OSA_app/docs/source/data_documentation.rst

 Annotation with Roboflow
 ~~~~~~~~~~~~~~~~~~~~~~~~

-We used **Roboflow** to create high-quality annotations for void detection, leveraging its collaborative annotation tools and quality control features.
+The void detection dataset was manually annotated using **Roboflow** from images collected at local Meknes Marjane and Atakadao retail locations.
+We used Roboflow's collaborative annotation tools and quality control features to create high-quality annotations for void detection.

 **Void Detection Types**